 We are fans of SNR margin tweaking, as it can make a huge difference to downlink speeds.
 Many broadband users find that a high-quality modem can hold its connection for several weeks at a time with an SNR margin of about 3dB.
 However, bear in mind that your line may be different.
 If you find that your line becomes unstable at low target SNR margins, you can simply increase the margin until it becomes stable.

-We have rigorously tested many different broadband modems over the years, and we are constantly amazed by how different they are in terms of the speeds that they connect at and, in particular, their abilities to maintain their broadband connections.
+We have rigorously tested many different broadband modems over the years, and we are often surprised by how different they are in terms of the speeds that they connect at and, in particular, their abilities to maintain their broadband connections.
 If your modem is relatively old, or you suffer from regular disconnections on your line, there may be significant benefits in upgrading, particularly if your current modem does not support target SNR margin tweaking.

 Although the Billion 7800N is not the cheapest modem around, its feature set and great performance, even on the most challenging lines, make it excellent value for money.

 The small commission generated will help contribute towards the costs of running this information site, while you will still pay the same low price.
 Thank you!

-7. Get a second line, which may be surprisingly affordable
+10. Consider a second line, which may be surprisingly affordable

 When you have applied all the previous broadband speed enhancement techniques to a single ADSL line, you could consider getting an extra line.
 With the increasing availability of Local Loop Unbundled (LLU) services (e.g. TalkTalk), using more than a single ADSL connection is now affordable with the right choice of supplier.
 Not only can multiple connections speed up Internet access, it can provide much-valued resilience – so that you are not disconnected from the Internet if a single line goes down (which is particularly important for businesses).

 For more information, please read our dedicated Multiple ADSL Connections to Increase Broadband Speed page.
-With the Sharedband service, you can easily aggregate bandwidth (download and upload) from multiple ADSL lines from any ISP.
+With the Sharedband ADSL bonding service, you can easily aggregate bandwidth (download and upload) from multiple ADSL lines from any ISP.

 Please get in touch!